 At Atomivox, we begin every website redesign with an audit.
 Most of the time, our customers have never run a benchmark for speed, responsiveness, or clarity.
 On older websites with lots of pages, posts, or landing pages, they may no longer remember how big their website is!
-All they know is that their site isn’t working the way it should be.
+All they know is that their site isn’t performing the way it should be.

 If you’re struggling to increase sales, clicks, and leads, your website could be the weakest link in your digital marketing strategy.
 A site audit may be just the thing you need to figure out what’s going on.